eclipse-californium/californium/MIGRATION_HINTS_4.md

 ### Californium-Core:

-The `Option` is changed to be immutable, remove the setters.
+The `Option` is changed to be immutable, removing the setters.

 ### Californium-Proxy2: